nusenu/ContactInfo-Information-Sharing-Specification/README.md

 #### uri

-The "uri" method uses the "tor-relay" well-known URI to fetch the tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.
+The "uri" method uses the "tor-relay" well-known URI to fetch the Tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.

 Example: If the `url` points to "https://example.com", the verification process fetches the relay fingerprints from (the path and filename is static and defined in [tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md)):